patricklafrance/wmfnext-shell/README.md

 }
 ```

-As the pathless route with the error boundary has been declared under the root layout route, when an unmanaged error bubbles up the `Outlet` component output is replaced by the `RootErrorBoundary` component output.
-By doing so, other parts of the `RootLayout` component, like the navigation section are still rendered.
+As the pathless route with the error boundary has been declared under the root layout route, when an unmanaged error bubbles up, the `Outlet` component output is replaced by the `RootErrorBoundary` component output. hence, other parts of the `RootLayout` component, like the navigation section are still rendered.

 👉 Next, add a new route throwing an error to the remote module.